 Balmoral is a ship with a real home-from-home feel.
 Onboard, she offers several spacious lounges and bars, including the Neptune Lounge and Lido Lounge, both of which offer various forms of entertainment, day and night.
 Her dining options include The Palms Café, which is the onboard buffet option, and her main restaurants are the Ballindalloch, Spey and Avon.
 During sea days (weather permitting) there is also usually a BBQ on Deck 7 aft.

 Her staterooms are comfortable and spacious, and offer all the modern amenities that you would expect to find aboard a cruise ship.
-If you are a solo traveller, then Balmoral is the ideal choice for you with over 60 solo cabins.
-All the ships within the Fred.
+If you are a solo traveller, then Balmoral is the ideal choice for you, with over 60 solo cabins.
+In fact all the ships within the Fred.
 Olsen fleet offer a wide variety of solo cabins.
 Balmoral can accommodate up to 1,230 passengers.